AbductiveLearning/ABLkit/docs/Intro/Basics.rst

 Modules in ABL-Package
 ----------------------

-The ABL-Package is an implementation of Abductive Learning, designed to harmoniously integrate and balance the use of machine learning and logical reasoning within a unified model.
+ABL-Package is an implementation of `Abductive Learning <../Overview/Abductive-Learning.html>`_, designed to harmoniously integrate and balance the use of machine learning and logical reasoning within a unified model.
 As depicted below, the ABL-Package comprises three primary modules: **Data**, **Learning**, and **Reasoning**, corresponding to the three pivotal components in current